markbahnman/cmpt-106-proposal/project-proposal.md

 * Revising from anyone is welcome
 1. January 31st - February 7th, work on finalizing project proposal & core ideas
 2. Feb 7th - 21st(?), have a clear understanding of pygame and python
-3. Feb 21st(?) - Mar 29th, working on the game, take notes on important steps along the way
+3. Feb 21st(?) -First Milestone, working on the game, take notes on important steps along the way
-4. Mar 29 - end of semester, fixing & refining game, documentation
+4. First Milestone - end of semester, fixing & refining game, documentation
-If game is finished early, bonus features will be implemented.